carpentries/sandpaper-docs/learners/setup.md

 #### Via the pandoc website

-If are more comfortable using R from the command line, then you can install pandoc by clicking the "Download the latest installer" button at
+If you are more comfortable using R from the command line, then you can install pandoc from the [releases page](https://pandoc.org/installing.html).
+From the list on the GitHub page, for Ubuntu, choose the appropriate `.deb` file for your chip architecture (i.e. AMD64 or ARM64).
-<https://pandoc.org/installing.html>.
-This will bring you to the release page
-on GitHub with a list of installers, and you should choose one of the ones that says "linux" according to what chip architecture you have (AMD vs ARM).

 #### Test your installation

-We will wait to test the pandoc installation after we install the infrastructure packages, to make sure it's discoverable by R.
+We will wait to test the pandoc installation after we have installed the infrastructure packages, to make sure it's discoverable by R.

 ### Infrastructure R packages